List of Marvel Comics characters: K: Kid Juggernaut

-Kid Juggernaut is a character appearing in American comic books published by Marvel Comics.
+Kid Juggernaut (Justin Jin) is a character appearing in American comic books published by Marvel Comics.
+Created by Anthony Oliveira and Minkyu Jung, he first appeared in Kid Juggernaut: Marvel's Voices #100 (May 2024).
+The character is gay.

+Justin Jin is originally from South Korea.
+His grandfather, Moon-Ho, was previously the host of Cyttorak.
+Justin and his family later immigrated to Canada, where his father Jung-Woo was mysteriously killed.
+Justin inherited Jung-Woo's possessions, including a piece of the Crimson Gem of Cyttorak that transformed him into the next Juggernaut.
+Justin goes on to join the Avengers Academy as a student.
+He is a main character in the series Avengers Academy: Marvel's Voices (2024–2025).

 Kid Kaiju

 Kid Kaiju (Kei Kawade) is a character appearing in American comic books published by Marvel Comics.
-The character was created by Greg Pak, Frank Cho and Terry Dodson where he first appeared, albeit unnamed, in The Totally Awesome Hulk #3 (April 2016) and his first official appearance was in Monsters Unleashed Vol. 2 #1 (March 2017).
+The character was created by Greg Pak, Frank Cho and Terry Dodson and first appeared, albeit unnamed, in The Totally Awesome Hulk #3 (April 2016).
+His first official appearance was in Monsters Unleashed Vol. 2 #1 (March 2017).

 Kei Kawade is a Japanese American kid from Atlanta, Georgia who loved Kaiju monsters of all kinds.
 His life changed when the Terrigen Mists awakened his Inhuman DNA.
 His parents, Minouru and Deanna, were relieved to see that it did not appear to have any effect on him.
 However, Xemnu came out of nowhere and attacked Minouru's workplace forcing the family to move.
 After a second attack, Kei's parents began to suspect that the Terrigen Mist had changed their son.
 When the family lived in Oahu, Hawaii, Kei drew a picture of Amadeus Cho's Hulk form battling Fin Fang Foom resulting in the two materializing and confirming Minouru and Deanna's suspicion.
 Since then, the Kawades continued to move, leaving a trail of monster attacks.